 In June 2016, a lawsuit was commenced by the filing of a complaint in the United States District Court Southern District of New York against CoBank by a number of investors (the "Plaintiffs") who had held CoBank's 7.875% Subordinated Notes due in 2018 (the "Notes").
 The Notes were redeemed at par plus accrued interest by CoBank in April 2016 due to the occurrence of a "Regulatory Event" (as defined under the terms of the Notes).
 The Plaintiffs have asserted a breach of contract claim and a breach of implied covenant of good faith and fair dealing claim alleging that CoBank impermissibly redeemed the Notes.
 The Plaintiffs have requested damages in an amount to be determined at trial, reasonable attorneys' fees and any other such relief as the court may deem just and proper.
-CoBank filed its answer in September 2016 and discovery concluded in January 2018.
+CoBank filed its answer in

+September 2016 and discovery concluded in January 2018.
 CoBank and Plaintiffs filed their respective motions for summary judgment in March 2018.
 There is presently no indication of when the court will rule on the motions for summary judgment.
 CoBank intends to vigorously defend against these allegations.
 The likelihood of any outcome of this proceeding cannot be determined at this time.

 In November 2016, an alleged class action complaint was filed in New York state court against AgriBank by a purported beneficial owner of some of AgriBank's 9.125% subordinated notes due in 2019 ("Subordinated Notes").
 The plaintiff asserted a breach of contract claim and a breach of implied covenant of good faith and fair dealing claim alleging that AgriBank impermissibly redeemed the Subordinated Notes.
 AgriBank removed the lawsuit to federal court in the Southern District of New York.
 Plaintiff requested damages in an amount to be determined at trial, reasonable attorneys' fees, and other relief.
 In October 2017, AgriBank filed an answer to the lawsuit.
 On July 31, 2018, the plaintiff filed an amended complaint adding a second named plaintiff.
 On August 30, 2018, AgriBank filed an answer to the amended complaint.
-The lawsuit is in the discovery stage, and AgriBank intends to vigorously defend against these allegations.
+On February 1, 2019, the plaintiffs filed a motion to certify the class and appoint the plaintiffs as co-class representatives.
+On March 18, 2019, AgriBank filed a motion opposing the plaintiffs' motion for class certification and appointment as class representatives.
+The motions are under consideration by the court.
+AgriBank intends to vigorously defend against these allegations.
 The likelihood of any outcome of this proceeding cannot be determined at this time.

-At March 31, 2019, various other lawsuits were pending or threatened against System institutions.
+At June 30, 2019, various other lawsuits were pending or threatened against System institutions.
 Each System institution to which a pending or threatened lawsuit relates intends to vigorously defend against such action.
 In the opinion of management, based on information currently available and taking into account the advice of legal counsel, the ultimate liability, if any, of pending or threatened legal actions will not have a material adverse impact on the System's combined results of operations or financial condition.